RphRodrigues/Jetpack-Compose-Training/README.md

 *   `:codelab3:app`: State in Jetpack Compose
 *   `:codelab4:app`: Theming in Compose with Material 3

-*(You can add a brief description for each codelab module if you like, e.g., "Codelab 1: Focuses on basic layouts and state.")*

 ## Purpose

 *   To learn and understand the fundamentals of Jetpack Compose.